mulle-sde/mulle-sde/README.md

 **mulle-sde**

+* creates a virtual environment with [mulle-env](//github.com/mulle-sde/mulle-env)
 * provides a form of package management with [mulle-sourcetree](//github.com/mulle-sde/mulle-sourcetree)
-* build your project and its dependencies with [mulle-craft](//github.com/mulle-sde/mulle-craft)
+* builds your project and its dependencies with [mulle-craft](//github.com/mulle-sde/mulle-craft)
 * monitors filesystem changes via [mulle-monitor](//github.com/mulle-sde/mulle-monitor) and updates your project files
 * is language and buildtool agnostic. projects are configured using *extensions*, that provide language and buildtool bindings
 * projects are upgradable to newer *extension* versions at any time